kirttan18/Workout-Planner/README.md

 # React + Vite

+This is a workout planner website that helps users plan their workouts for the entire week.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: